Charles Bronson: Marriages

 His first marriage was to Harriet Tendler, whom he met when both were fledgling actors in Philadelphia.
-They had two children, Suzanne and Tony, before divorcing in 1965.
+They had two children before divorcing in 1965.
 She was 18 years old when she met the 26-year-old Charlie Buchinsky at a Philadelphia acting school in 1947.
-Two years later, with the grudging consent of her father, a successful, Jewish dairy farmer, Tendler wed Buchinsky, a Catholic and a former coal miner.
-Tendler supported them both while she and Charlie pursued their acting dreams.
-On their first date, he had four cents in his pocket — and went on, now as Charles Bronson, to become one of the highest paid actors in the country.
+Two years later, with the grudging consent of her father, a successful, Jewish dairy farmer, Tendler wed a Catholic and a former coal miner.
+Tendler supported them both while they pursued their acting dreams.
+On their first date, he had four cents in his pocket—and went on, now as Charles Bronson, to become one of the highest paid actors in the country.

-Bronson was married to English actress Jill Ireland from October 5, 1968, until her death in 1990.
+Bronson was married to English actress Jill Ireland on October 5, 1968, until her death in 1990.
 He had met her in 1962, when she was married to Scottish actor David McCallum.
 At the time, Bronson (who shared the screen with McCallum in The Great Escape) reportedly told him, "I'm going to marry your wife".
-The Bronsons lived in a Bel-Air mansion with seven children: two by his previous marriage, three by hers (one of whom was adopted), and two of their own, Zuleika and Katrina, the latter of whom was also adopted.
+The Bronsons lived in a Bel-Air mansion with seven children: two by his previous marriage, three by hers (one of whom was adopted), and two of their own, including Katrina Holden Bronson, who was also adopted.
 After they married, she often played his leading lady, and they starred in fifteen films together.

 To maintain a close family, they would load up everyone and take them to wherever filming was taking place, so that they could all be together.
-They spent time in a colonial farmhouse on 260 acre in West Windsor, Vermont, where Ireland raised horses and provided training for their daughter Zuleika so that she could perform at the higher levels of horse showing.
-The family frequented Snowmass, Colorado, in the 1980s and early 1990s for the winter holidays.
+They spent time in a colonial farmhouse on 260 acre in West Windsor, Vermont, where Ireland raised horses and provided training for their daughter so that she could perform at the higher levels of horse showing.
+The family frequented Snowmass, Colorado, in the 1980s and early 1990s, for the winter holidays.

-On May 18, 1990, aged 54, after a long battle with breast cancer, Jill Ireland died of the disease at their home in Malibu, California.
+On May 18, 1990, at age 54, after a long battle with breast cancer, Jill Ireland died of the disease at their home in Malibu, California.
 In the 1991 television film Reason for Living: The Jill Ireland Story, Bronson was portrayed by actor Lance Henriksen.
 On December 27, 1998, Bronson was married for a third time to Kim Weeks, an actress and former employee of Dove Audio who had helped record Ireland in the production of her audiobooks.
 The couple remained married until Bronson's death in 2003.